 JM: We’re good mates but we’re different.
 I think we bring the best out of each other.

 But, let’s be honest, it’s this blend of personalities – be they domestic terrorists or neat freaks – that makes a team tick.
 If the England dressing room were full of fifteen Owen Farrells staring holes in the walls, it wouldn’t work.
 You need your Jonny Mays, a man who recently suggested to his England team-mate, Ben Te’o, that they should go back-packing together in North Korea.
-Indeed, Pyongyang got wind of it and the Embassy in London – apparently – offered a guided tour.
-As yet – mercifully perhaps from the point of view of world peace – Jonny’s not taken them up on it.
-Where are we up to?
-Ah, yes.
-Exhibit ‘C’…
+Which brings us to Exhibit ‘C’…

 GS: I heard once that you’d given someone a rabbit hutch as a present in a Secret Santa?